-The 2018-based national population projections (NPPs) provide statistics on potential future population levels of the UK and its constituent countries by age and sex.
-We base them on the estimated population at 30 June 2018, using an internationally accepted methodology that accounts for the impact over time of the latest births, deaths and migration flows.
-This release supersedes the 2016-based projections.
+The 2020-based interim national population projections (NPPs) provide statistics on potential future population levels of the UK and its constituent countries by age and sex.
+We base them on the estimated population on 30 June 2020, using an internationally accepted methodology that accounts for the impact over time of the latest births, deaths and migration flows.
+This release supersedes the 2018-based projections.

-To create our projections, we also use a set of demographic long-term assumptions for fertility, mortality and migration.
-We derive the assumptions through extrapolation of past trends and by consideration of expert views.
+To create this projection, we use a set of demographic long-term assumptions for fertility, mortality and migration, which are derived through extrapolation of past trends and consideration of expert views.

-More information on the quality and methodology of the NPPs, including the accuracy of the release and how the outputs meet users' needs, is available in the Quality and Methodology Information (QMI) report.
+More information on the quality and methodology of the NPPs, including the accuracy of the release and how the outputs meet users' needs, is available in National population projections Quality and Methodology Information (QMI).

-The Office for National Statistics' (ONS’) national population projections (NPPs) are used both within and outside of government as the definitive set of NPPs.
-We produce them on a consistent basis for the constituent countries of the UK using the internationally accepted cohort component methodology.
-Examples of their uses include informing fiscal projections, identifying future demand for health and education services, and estimating the future cost of state pensions.
+The Office for National Statistics' (ONS) national population projections (NPP) are used both within and outside of government as the definitive set of NPPs.
+We produce them for the constituent countries of the UK using the internationally accepted cohort component methodology.

 We base the projections on the latest mid-year population estimates for each UK country and the latest births, deaths and migration data.
 The projections are not forecasts and so will differ from actual future outcomes to a greater or lesser extent.

-There is already a margin of error in the underlying data, for example, estimates of the current population and past migration flows.
-In addition, our assumptions about the future cannot be certain as patterns of births, deaths and migration are always liable to change and can be influenced by many factors.
+There is already a margin of error in the underlying data, such as with the estimates of the current population and past migration flows.
+In addition, our assumptions about the future cannot be certain because patterns of births, deaths and migration are always liable to change and can be influenced by many factors.
 In most cases, each set of projections is superseded when the next scheduled release is published.
-However, should there be cause to revise a specific set of projections – for example, because of an error in production – the policy on revisions is outlined in the Quality and Methodology Information (QMI) report.

-Two factors that may affect future population are political and economic changes, but it is not possible to know in advance what impact these will have.
-On that basis, the projections do not attempt to predict the impact of the UK leaving the EU.
+Factors such as political and economic change may affect future population growth, although it is not possible to know in advance what impact these might have.
+For this reason, the projections do not attempt to predict the impact of events such as the UK leaving the EU or the lasting effect of the coronavirus (COVID-19) pandemic.
 However, the projections of people of State Pension age (SPA) do reflect future changes under existing legislation.